alexstyl/warden/README.md

 ## Limitations

+### Requesting permissions on the background

 The way Warden works is via launching an activity which handles the permission requests for you.
 This is what enables Warden to request permission and receive the results from any part of your app.

 If you need to request permissions while no activity is visible (such as from a service), you might be limited by the [restrictions on starting activities from the background](https://developer.android.com/guide/components/activities/background-starts).

+### Orientation changes and process death

+Warden assumes that the coroutine context you are requesting the permission from lives long enough until the permission dialog is dismissed.
+For the cases the coroutine context doesn't exist, no one will be there to receive the result.

 ## Sample app